UlfBj/vehicle-api/impl/VISS-Go/README.md

 # ----- VAPI additions -----
 Switch.Massage.IsOn:
   datatype: boolean
-  description: Indicates if mssage is on or off.
+  description: Indicates if massage is on or off.
 True = On.
 False = Off.
   type: actuator

 Switch.Massage.Intensity:
   datatype: float
-  description: Indicates if mssage is on or off.
+  description: The intensity of the massage that will be activated.
 Min intensity = 0.
 Max intensity = 100.
   type: actuator

 Switch.Massage.MassageType: